-Wild blueberries belong to the Vaccinium genus and are loved for the sweet-tart fruits they produce in mid- to late summer.
-As their name suggests, wild blueberries can be found in abandoned fields, along the side of the road, in forests and on mountains.
+Wild blueberries belong to the Vaccinium genus and are loved for the sweet-tart fruits they produce in mid to late summer.
+As their common name suggests, wild blueberries can be found in nature, in abandoned fields, along the side of the road, in forests, and on mountainsides.
 These hardy plants spread through seeds and the development of rhizomes, or underground stems.

 Species of Wild Blueberries

 The two primary species of wild blueberries that grow in North America are the lowbush blueberry (Vaccinium angustifolium) and the sour top (Vaccinium myrtilloides).
 The sour top is a larger shrub, reaching a height of 6 to 24 inches, while the lowbush blueberry grows 3 to 15 inches high.

 Both shrubs produce berries that are dusky blue.
 The berries of a sour top bush have a waxy coating on the outside, while the lowbush has a powdery-looking coating.
 Names don't lie; sour top berries are less sweet than the lowbush blueberry.